GuillaumeSimonet17/Bot-Tinder-Instagram/README.md

 1 - Run script-run.sh.

-2 - Uncheck as on the picture.
+2 - Uncheck as on the picture above.

 3 - Connect to insta and keep the page open.

 4 - Launch insta.py.

-5 - Wait a few days for them to accept and copy and paste the names of the file "await_to_accept" in "new_tinder_data".
+5 - The DM are being sent.
+Wait a few days for the private accounts to accept and copy-paste the names of the file "await_to_accept" in "new_tinder_data".

 6 - Enjoy